cmu-llms-class/cmu-llm-class-website-2026/syllabus.md

 * Read and comprehend recent, academic papers on customizing LLMs for different applications
 * Design a novel LLM system for an application of their choice

+## Prerequisites

+This class is intended for students who have already learned the basics of how language models are implemented and are curious to develop an understanding of the advanced techniques used for customizing them to different applications.
+We expect students to have already taken 11-667, 11-711, 10-423, or another class that teaches language model fundamentals.
+If you have questions about whether you meet this prerequisite, please reach out th ecourse instructors at llms-11-766@andrew.cmu.edu.

 ## Class Format

 Classes will be in person, every Tuesday and Thursday 11:00PM-12:20PM in DHA302.